 Patient appointment notifications, such as pre-call text alerts, personalized patient texts and click-to-call options, eliminate the need for referral staff to make phone calls.

-11. Reliable tracking and communication
+11. Reliable Fracking and Communication

 It is possible to have faster appointments and less “referral leakage” while improving completion rates through asynchronous work.
 Review new referrals at a glance and prioritize those that need follow-up with reliable tracking.

-Efficient, faster scheduling is key to improving practice success and patient outcomes while preventing patient visits to local emergency departments.
+Efficient, faster scheduling is critical to improving practice success and patient outcomes while preventing visits to local emergency departments.
 Online referral forms, easy document sharing, real-time insurance validation, in-network referrals, and automated appointment confirmations are all elements of a referral management platform that expedites appointments while maintaining a high volume of visits that are all top quality.

-Every minute wasted waiting for a no-show patient, managing reschedules, and dealing with cancellations is precious time that administration has been burdened with manual tasks.
+Every minute wasted waiting for a no-show patient, managing reschedules, and dealing with cancellations is precious time the administration has been burdened with manual tasks.
 In contrast, a patient is likely not receiving needed care, and specialists are losing out on the compensation for that care.
 At AristaMD, we are dedicated to innovation that improves the primary care to specialist referral process to support timely, high-quality care.